Loss of Emotional Safety in Relationships: When Love Is Still There, But “Safe” Stops Being the Default

 - You see more sarcasm, defensiveness, silent withdrawal, or “fine.”

-- Repair is weak: the argument ends, but the tension doesn’t.
+- Repair is weak.
+The argument ends, but the tension does not.

 The Safety Map: What Builds It vs What Breaks It